 You must complete Form UP1 and bring it to your local social welfare office.

 If your claim for Jobseeker’s Allowance is refused, you have the right to appeal the decision.
 If you still do not qualify, you may be entitled to other payments.
-You can contact your Community Welfare Officer (CWO) in your local Health Centre or you can contact your local social welfare office for further information.
+You can contact your local social lntreo office for further information.

 If you have lost your job www.redundancy.ie provides practical information in English.